 Difference Between Corms and Bulbs

 To the horticulturist, the terms "bulbs," "tubers," "rhizomes," and "corms" all have distinct meanings.
 But when gardeners are speaking casually, they often fail to make a distinction between them.
 Instead, they loosely call all of these swollen, underground plant parts "bulbs."
 But if you want to lump them all together using one word, the correct umbrella term is geophytes.
 "Geophyte" is made up of the Greek words for earth and plant.
-Shoots spring out of these geophytes, crack the surface and develop the part of the plant that we see growing above-ground.
+It includes perennial plants with underground food storage organs.
+Shoots spring out of these organs, crack the surface, and develop the part of the plant that we see growing above-ground.

 The crocus (Crocus vernus) is an example of a small plant that grows from a corm.
 Its rounded corm measures roughly 1 inch in diameter.
 A larger plant that springs from a corm is the snake lily (Amorphophallus konjac).
 The corm of a mature snake lily is hassock-shaped and can measure 10 inches at the widest point across, 9 inches front to back, and 6 inches tall.
 The cyclamen (Cyclamen persicum), a popular gift from the florist shop during the winter holiday season, also grows from a corm, as does the popular cut flower, Gladiolus.